-In Europe the obligations of manufacturers and others in the supply chain were made clearer and more consistent across the EU member states by important revisions to the General Product Safety Directive taking effect from 2004.
-To promote traceability, Decision 768/2008/EC positively requires the name and address of manufacturers and importers of products placed on the market in the EU to be indicated on the products themselves, or where that is not possible on packaging or other documentation.
+In Europe, the obligations of manufacturers and others in the supply chain were made clearer and more consistent across the EU member states by important revisions to the General Product Safety Directive taking effect from 2004.
+To promote traceability, Decision 768/2008/ EC positively requires the name and address of manufacturers and importers of products placed on the market in the EU to be indicated on the products themselves, or where that is not possible on packaging or other documentation.
 Further, additional product safety and market surveillance requirements have been proposed in the European Commission's Product Safety and Market Surveillance Package (February 2013).
-These proposed revisions

-(due to come into force in 2015 but which are now likely to be implemented in 2016) are discussed in detail in the European overview chapter.
+These proposed revisions (due to come into force in 2015 but which have stalled) are discussed in detail in the European overview chapter.

-The European Commission produces an annual report outlining trends in European recall activity.
-The most recent report highlights the continued trend that more unsafe products are being identified in the EU and corrective action taken.
-The continued rise of unsafe product notifications is most likely as a result of more rigorous quality assurance and post marketing surveillance by manufacturers and distributors and increased market surveillance activity by regulators and customs authorities.
-China remains the country of origin of most unsafe products in Europe.
-The number of unsafe products of Chinese origin is steadily increasing (64 per cent in 2014, up from 38 per cent in 2004).
-Further work certainly needs to be undertaken with the Chinese product safety regulator, AQSIQ, to prevent unsafe products being designed, manufactured and exported for sale in the EU.
-By contrast, the number of unsafe products on the EU market that are of EU/EFTA origin has continued to decrease over the past decade.
-This suggests that good manufacturing processes, including quality control and post market vigilance, are being increasingly adhered to across the EU.
+The European Commission produces an annual report outlining trends in European consumer product recall activity.
+The most recent report indicates that, in 2017, there were 2,201 unsafe product notifications in the EU.
+China remains the country of origin of most unsafe products in Europe, with 53 per cent of unsafe products being notified as originating in China.
+Continued work needs to be undertaken with the Chinese product safety regulator - the Administration for Quality, Supervision, Inspection and Quarantine (AQSIQ) - to prevent unsafe products being designed, manufactured and exported for sale in the EU.
+Good manufacturing processes, including quality control and post market vigilance, are being increasingly adhered to across the EU, which may account for the increased number of notifications.

-As from 2008, the European authorities were required to go even further to improve capabilities to meet more consistent minimum standards of market surveillance and enforcement by Regulation (EC) No. 765/2008 (which is part of a package of measures contained in what is known as the New Legislative Framework).
+Since 2008, the European authorities have been required to go even further to improve capabilities to meet more consistent minimum standards of market surveillance and enforcement by Regulation (EC) 765/2008 (which is part of a package of measures contained in what is known as the New Legislative Framework).
 The measures include stronger border controls to detect non-compliant products.
 These will be further strengthened once the Regulation on Market Surveillance of Products comes into force.